|

 of a 1928, however), a disassembled late 1931

-Sport Coupe, and a late 1931
+Sport Coupe, and an

 Deluxe Coupe.
-Both of the latter

-have rumble seats; the Sport Coupe has a cloth top that does not retract
+Both of the latter had rumble seats; the Sport Coupe had a cloth top

-of "choice" extra parts augment these. |
+of "choice" extra parts augment these.

-| I also restored a 1942
+I also restored a 1942

-Ford GPW military Jeep - a son is now custodian of this piece of history. |
+Ford GPW military Jeep - a son is now custodian of this piece of history.

-1971 Mercedes-Benz 280SL Roadster (with
+1971 Mercedes-Benz 280SL

-both a retractable cloth top and a removable hard top).
+both a retractable cloth top and a removable hard top.
 It was

-repainted in 2002, and now has better
+repainted in 2002, and had better

 paint than when it left the